 And that transformation happened behind the scenes.

-He slept and God did his crazy transforming work.
+He slept, and God did his crazy transforming work.

 Over the next several years, Joseph was in servitude in Egypt.
-He worked in Potipher’s household until Mrs. Potipher falsely accused him and had him thrown in prison.
+He worked in Potipher’s household until Mrs. Potipher falsely accused him of trying to seduce her and had him thrown in prison.
 Then he spent the next several years working in that prison because he found favor with the guy in charge.

 Sometimes we can look at our situations and wonder how in the world God will bring good out of this?
 How will His promises and plans come about here?
 But God is always working.

 Joseph didn’t see what was happening behind the scenes.
 He didn’t see how his leadership skills were growing.
 He didn’t see how God was healing his heart from the rejection of his brothers.
 He didn’t see the grief and regret his brothers dealt with daily because of their actions.

 But He didn’t.

-Sometimes we have to stop looking at our circumstances and choose to trust the slow work of God.
+We have to stop looking at our circumstances and choose to trust the slow work of God.

 Even Joseph’s situation put him in a spot so that when Pharaoh had a nightmare, a baker from the prison remembered Joseph’s ability to interpret dreams.
 Joseph was brought in, and within the hour he was made second in command of Egypt.
 And because of that, he was able to save Egypt and his family from starvation.

 What Joseph’s brother’s meant for harm, God used for good.

 The Lord is always working, even in the hardest situations.
 He has not forgotten you.
-He doesn’t abandon us.
-And sometimes we just need to let ourselves be cocooned in His presence and rest in Him, while He does all His crazy work behind the scenes.
-Sometimes we just need to let go and let God.
+He hasn’t abandoned you.
+And in those moments when things are really hard, we just need to let ourselves be cocooned in His presence and rest in Him, while He does all His crazy work behind the scenes.

 Take hope, dear heart.
 God will work this out for your good.
 Trust His slow work.
 Trust His promises.
 Trust Him.